 But the Badlands constitute a massive treasure chest oozing fossilized dinosaur bones regularly.
 Every year, wind and rain erode another centimetre of earth, and new fossils emerge.

-Our expedition launched at McKenzie Crossing Campground, 43 miles east of Innisfail in central Alberta.
-Over two weeks we paddled 140 miles of gently flowing river, camping at 10 different sites.
+Our expedition launched at McKenzie Crossing Campground, 69 kilometres east of Innisfail in central Alberta.
+Over two weeks we paddled 225 kilometres of gently flowing river, camping at 10 different sites.
 Along the way, we eagerly followed paleontology star Dr. Phil Currie, who is often called one of inspirations for the character in Jurassic Park and helped found Alberta's Royal Tyrrell Museum in nearby Drumheller.
 With 130,000 specimens and a half-million visitors a year, it's one of the world's top dinosaur museums.
 If that's not enough, Currie also has another museum named after him, the Philip J. Currie Dinosaur Museum located near Grand Prairie in northern Alberta, next to the world's largest horned dinosaur bonebed.
 So, for a dino rookie like me, impressing Currie with my fossil hunting would be a tall order.